Lisu language

 The Lisu language is closely related to the Lahu and Akha languages and is also related to Burmese, Jingphaw and Yi languages.

 Demographics

-In China, the Lisu people are mostly found in Yunnan, the majority living mainly in Nujiang and Weixi, but also in Baoshan, Dehong, Lincang, Chuxionj, Luquan and Dali.
-In Sichuan, where they make a small minority, they also speak Lipo, and they are sometimes classified under the Yi nationality.
+In China, the Lisu people are mostly found in Yunnan, the majority living mainly in Nujiang and Weixi, but also in Baoshan, Dehong, Dêqên, Lijiang, Lincang, Pu'er, Chuxiong, Luquan and Dali.
+In Liangshan and Panzhihua, Sichuan, where they make a small minority, some speak Lisu and others speak Lipo, and some are classified under the Yi nationality.
 A number of Lisu can also be found in southern Tibet.

 In Myanmar, it is spoken in Shan State, Kachin State, Sagaing Division and Mandalay Division.
 The two states are bordered by Yunnan.
 The Fraser script was invented in Myanmar by Sara Ba Thaw.